 Grant funds purchased 35 no-till drills for local soil and water conservation districts and over 50 acres of native warm season grass demonstration plots were established.
 The Foundation also sponsored statewide pasture management workshops.

-Check back later for local workshop details.
+Check back later for local workshop details, or email firstname.lastname@example.org to be added to a distribution list.
 Contact your local soil and water conservation district for technical assistance and opportunities with other conservation funds.